Central Air Services

 At Humphrey Plumbing Heating and Air, we are specialists when it comes to central air repair.
 Our technical diagnostic will include identifying the problem as well as any issues that are causing your air conditioning system to break down such as airflow problems, dirty fans, freezing up, low refrigerant, improper filter set up, drainage issues, dirty coils and more.
 We replace capacitors, fan motors, blower motors, contactors, limit switches, relays, and adjust refrigerant.
 Our friendly, knowledgeable technicians will provide options that will fit your budget and needs.

 Air Conditioner Repair

-Central air systems are designed to have certain amount of air flow through the indoor coil.
+Central air systems are designed to have a certain amount of airflow through the indoor coil.
 Issues with fans, blowers, filters, return air, and freezing can affect the flow of this air.
 Dirt and debris that restricts air flow will cause major problems.
-Coils, and fans will sometimes need to be disassembled and cleaned with heavy duty cleaners and/or pressure washing.
+Coils and fans will sometimes need to be disassembled and cleaned with heavy duty cleaners and/or pressure washing.
 Our technicians are not afraid to do the dirty work.

 The R 22 Phase Out

 Most central air systems installed before 2011 used R 22 refrigerant which is also known as freon.
 This type of refrigerant is being phased out due to its harmful effect on the ozone layer.
 Central air systems manufactured since 2011 use R 410a refrigerant which is also known as puron.
 Supplies of R 22 will become limited over time.
 The cost of this refrigerant has skyrocketed and will no longer be produced after 2020.
 If you have a central air system which is low on R 22 refrigerant it is in your best interest to make sure the technician servicing your system finds the source of the leak and repairs it as opposed to just topping it off.